picketstudio/temp-site/README.md

 ## Installation

-This site uses an `npm`-esque set-up with `package.json` specifying project details, dependencies and scripts.
-To get started with development, you'll need to run the following commands (for `npm`, or equivalent ones for your preferred package management tool):
+This site uses a `npm` with a `package.json` specifying project details, dependencies and scripts.
+To get started with development, you'll need to run the following command:

 ~~~ sh
 $ npm install
 ~~~

+This will download and install all required dependencies.

 ## Local Development